-Keep in the church office an accurate and permanent record of all financial transactions of church funds; make reports of itemized disbursements and the financial condition of the church as requested by the pastor and the church council, and for annual, quarterly or otherwise special or regular business meetings; and deliver such records to his or her successor upon leaving office.
+The church treasurer to keep in the church office an accurate and permanent record of all financial transactions of church funds; make reports of itemized disbursements and the financial condition of the church as requested by the pastor and the church Governing Board, and for annual, quarterly or otherwise special or regular business meetings; and deliver such records to his or her successor upon leaving office.

 Serve as treasurer of the corporation and be a member in good standing.

-Trustees: The church council will establish a Board of Trustees to serve under its authority and oversee all real estate needs including legal issues, construction, repairs, and general upkeep.
-This board will elect its chairperson and secretary.
+Trustees: The church will elect a Board of Trustees as part of the Governing Board to oversee all real estate needs including legal issues, construction, repairs, and general upkeep.
+The Governing Board will elect the trustees chairperson.

+For 2023 only the trustees that were at New Life United Methodist Church, will be the trustees until their term expires.

+Lay Leader: The lay leader should be appointed by the pastor.
+The term of the Lay Leader should be three years but maybe reappointed by the pastor if the lay leader wants to continue that position.

+The lay leader is a member of church, governing board and servers on lay leadership committee (steering committee).

+The lay leader is responsible for communications with the laity of the church and to serve as a liaison between the clergy and the members of the congregation.

 Duties Of All Officers

-All officers shall prepare a written report of their work for the annual church business meeting and shall surrender all records in their possession to the church secretary at the close of their term of office to be filed as a permanent record of the work of the church.
-All records are the property of the church and must be kept in the church office.
+All officers shall prepare a written report of their work for the annual church business meeting and shall surrender all records in their possession to the church admin assistant at the close of their term of office to be filed as a permanent record of the work of the church.
+All records are the property of the church and must be kept in the church office or electronic location that can be accessed by the admin assistant, and or the governing board.

-Any officer who neglects his or her duties as outlined in the bylaws for a period of three months may be removed from office, at the discretion of the pastor, and another may be appointed by the pastor to serve the un-expired term.
+Any officer who neglects his or her duties as outlined in the bylaws for a period of three months may be removed from office, at the discretion of the Pastor and Governing Board, and another may be appointed by the Pastor & Governing Board to serve the un-expired term.

 Although the general public is invited to all the church’s worship services, the church property remains private property.
 The pastor, Governing Board members, or Governing Board designees, have the authority to suspend or revoke the right of any person, including a member, to enter or remain on church property.
 If after being notified of such a suspension or revocation, the person enters or remains on church property, the person may, in the discretion of the pastor, Governing Board members, or Governing Board designees, be treated as a trespasser.

-s
+All members of the governing board may vote on any motion presented in the board meeting.

 ARTICLE 6

-CHURCH BUSINESS MEETINGS AND MEETINGS OF THE CHURCH COUNCIL
+CHURCH BUSINESS MEETINGS AND MEETINGS OF THE CHURCH GOVERNING BOARD

 Annual Church Business Meeting

-The annual church business meeting, for the election of officers and the transaction of other business, shall be held on _________________.
+The annual church business meeting, for the election of officers and the transaction of other business, shall be held in ______ January___________.
 A quorum shall consist of the eligible members present.
 Public notice of the meeting shall be given from the pulpit for two successive Sundays immediately preceding the meeting.

 The pastor or his designee shall serve as moderator of church business meetings.
-In the temporary absence of the pastor, or if the office of pastor is vacant, the church council chairman or his designee shall serve as moderator.
-In the event of a conflict of interest, the church council may substitute a moderator.
+In the temporary absence of the pastor, or if the office of pastor is vacant, the church Governing Board chairman or his designee shall serve as moderator.
+In the event of a conflict of interest, the church Governing Board may substitute a moderator.